What is a Living Trust?

 A Massachusetts irrevocable trust can’t be changed or dissolved after it’s created.
 Irrevocable trusts are less flexible than revocable trusts, but they provide greater protection for the assets in them.
 The protection is due to the fact that technically the assets in the irrevocable trust don’t belong to you anymore; they belong to the trust.

-A properly drafted irrevocable trust can still provide you some control and flexibility.
+When you put assets into an irrevocable trust, the basic idea is that they are no longer your assets to use during your lifetime.
+However, a properly drafted irrevocable trust may still provide you a small amount flexibility.
 For example, assets placed in an irrevocable trust can be accessed by the trustee who would be a person of your choosing whom you trust with your financial decisions — perhaps a family member or a trusted attorney or advisor.
-If you were to need access to cash or other assets within the trust, you could communicate with that trustee who could distribute the funds to a third party (your beneficiary) to use for your benefit.
+If you were to need access to cash or other assets within the trust, you might be able to (on rare occasion) communicate with that trustee who could distribute the funds to a third party (your beneficiary) to use for your benefit.

 Why You Might Want an Irrevocable Trust